 ― William Shakespeare, Macbeth

-Arguably one of the many things that set humans apart from the animal kingdom is the way the mind has been evolved, utilizing old connections and layers in new ways as we evolve and develop more and more complex societies and cultures.
+One of the many things that set humans apart from the rest animal kingdom is the novel ways our minds have evolved to utilizing those old primitive connections and layers in new ways and develop more and more complex societies and cultures.
 One such fascinating example is the connection between cleanliness and morality purity.

 The word clean can be defined as both “free from dirt marks or stains” and “morally uncontaminated; pure; innocent” and multiple studies have found that humans associate both quite literally in the mind.